Jalanjii/Algorithms/README.md

 A very nice resource on machine learning and data science, at least I am finding it very interesting https://chrisalbon.com/

-I hope you find them interesting!
+I hope you find them all interesting!